Pack up the clubs, lace up the golf shoes and hit the links with your family or friends at one of the Kootenay’s many fine golf courses.

 18 holes of perfection situated alongside Kootenay Lake in Balfour, BC.
 The course meanders through varying terrain, from tightly knit forests to wide-open fairways with expansive lake views.
 With three of their five par-5’s in the first four holes, be sure to get a good warm-up in!
 Book your tee-time.

-Birchbank Golf Course (Trail)
+Birchbank Golf Course in Trail

 Golf early in the spring and late into the fall at the Birchbank Golf Course just outside of Trail, BC.
 Open from April 1 to October 31 most years, Birchbank averages 213 days a season!